Fordalex/master-mind-project/readme.md

 * Also users with bigger hands were struggling with the size of the buttons so i have made sure to change the size of these making them easier to notice and press.

 ## Features

 Choosing Colours - The user is able to select the colours of the pegs and put them in order on the virtual board to allow the user to guess the computers coloured pegs, and remove them if a mistake is made.

-After a while the game doesn't seem to have a reason to keep playing, you can choose between two themes if you get bored.
-But the user doesn't get anything for doing better than the last round, I am implementing a feature where the player will receive coins.
-The faster you solve the masters counters and the few guesses it takes you, the more coins you will get.
-The coins will be used to buy different counters, if you lose the computer will take some coins back off you!
+After a while the game doesn't seem to have a reason to keep playing, I have added a system where the player will receive coins back after winning a game or lose coins for not getting the answer correct.
+The coins can be used to purchase different counters and themes while playing the game.

 ### Features Left to Implement